tsvallender/tsvallender.github.io/wanttoplay.md

 </tr>
 <tr>
 <td>Forbidden Lands</td>
 <tr>Forbidden Lands is a new take on classic fantasy roleplaying.
 In this sandbox survival roleplaying game, you’re not heroes sent on missions dictated by others – instead, you are raiders and rogues bent on making your own mark on a cursed world.
-You will discover lost tombs, fight terrible monsters, wander the wild lands, and if you live long enough, build your own stronghold to defend.</tr>
+You will discover lost tombs, fight terrible monsters, wander the wild lands, and if you live long enough, build your own stronghold to defend.
 </tr>
 <tr>
 <td>Vampire: the Masquerade (or other World of Darkness games)</td>